Income

 Ways to Withdraw Money in Retirement

-Most retirement withdrawal strategies start with understanding how much you’ll pay in taxes and coming up with a plan.
-There are various strategies, but they involve looking at how much interest you’ll pay and weighing that against the gains you’ll get by leaving interest-earning assets alone until later.
+Most retirement withdrawal strategies start with understanding how much you'll pay in taxes and devising a plan.
+There are various strategies, but they involve calculating the interest you'll pay and weighing that against the gains you'll get by leaving interest-earning assets alone until later.

 Questions about your pension?
 We're here to help.